LevkoBe/agario/docs/game-summary.md

 ### **Game Mechanics:**

 - **Evolution:** Robots grow by consuming junk and smaller robots.
-- **Base Creation:** Robots can create and share bases for protection and upgrades.
+- **Base Creation:** Robots can create bots that are attacking, protecting, or collecting resources.
 - **Tools:** Robots upgrade with weapons and special abilities.
 - **Destruction:** Robots and structures can be destroyed for resources.